oliver-fisher/home/README.md

 Use `linker.sh` to clone and symlink dotfiles across machines.
 Invoke it to symlink the dotfiles.
 It will prompt to override if the files already exist.

+Now there is  abunch of test here.
+And evenmore
+And so one...